firozkhan18/technologies-notes/first-round-interview-consolidted.md

    ```

    In this case, the lambda expression `() -> System.out.println("Hello from Runnable!")` represents a `Runnable` with no parameters and a single statement.

+   Lambda expressions allow you to pass behavior as a parameter to methods, making the code more flexible and readable.

 2. **Lambda Expression with Parameters**
    A more common example would be with functional interfaces that take parameters, like `Predicate`, `Function`, etc.